HCL-TECH-SOFTWARE/hcl-commerce-performance/Grafana/Readme.md

 hclcache_cache_puts_total{cachespace="demoqaauth",name="services/cache/WCCatalogEntryDistributedMapCache",scope="local",source="miss",} 28.0
 ```

-If you are using Prometheus anotations, you can verify them with the _kubectl describe pod_ command:
+If you are using Prometheus annotations, you can verify them with the _kubectl describe pod_ command:

 ```
   prometheus.io/scrape: "true"